smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.7/index.md

 ```xml
  <uses-permission android:name="android.permission.FOREGROUND_SERVICE_CONNECTED_DEVICE" />
 ```
-With a foreground service type of `connectedDevice`, it requires your app to have the `BLUETOOTH_CONNECT` permission or have been the app selected to receive the USB intent.
+With a foreground service type of `connectedDevice`, your app must either have the `BLUETOOTH_CONNECT` permission or have been the app selected to receive the USB intent.

-To prevent SdlService from crashing and allow you to test via a TCP connection, we recommend adding a try catch statement when entering the foreground.
+To prevent SdlService from crashing and to allow you to test via a TCP connection, we recommend adding a try catch statement when entering the foreground.

 ```java
 //SdlService.java